canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   ```

   When a callback to `.then` returns a promise, `.then` returns a promise that resolves
-  after the inner promise is resolved.
+  after the _inner_ promise has resolved.

-- Use [can-stache-bindings.toChild {$disabled}] to make an input disabled like:
+- Use [can-stache-bindings.toChild {$disabled}] to make an input disabled, like:

   ```html
   <button {$disabled}="createPlaylistPromise.isPending()">...